SuriyaVG/Ghee_Website/gheewebsite.md

 - All sensitive fields are validated and sanitized.
 - Only trusted origins can access the API (CORS).
 - Admin endpoints require a secure token.

+#### Inventory Enforcement
+- Orders now check and decrement stock atomically in a transaction.
+If any item is out of stock, the order is rejected with a 400 error.
+The `product_variants` table enforces `stock_quantity >= 0` via a CHECK constraint.

 ## Final Bug Fixes & Stability Improvements (June 2024)